 “And I will turn My hand upon thee, and purely purge away thy dross (impurities), and take away all thy tin.”
 (Isaiah 1:25)

 Notice God wants to cleanse us from our tin.
 Bezalel was in charge of creating the furniture for the sanctuary and “he made the laver of bronze and its base of bronze, from the bronze mirrors of the serving women who assembled at the door of the tabernacle of meeting.”
 (Exodus 38:8).
-Why from the mirrors?
-To reveal that the rituals carried out in the courtyard were for man to see and reflect upon our own impure belief that God needs to be appeased with blood in order to forgive us.
+Why from the bronze mirrors?
+To reveal that the rituals carried out in the courtyard were a witness against man— a reflection upon our own impure understanding of the atonement— and how God and His Son lovingly gave Themselves over to satisfy that false understanding.
 Isaiah prophesied that mankind would misunderstand the cross, thinking God was the one who was afflicting His Son as punishment for our sins, but in reality we were to see that it was our sins which killed Jesus, and not our loving Father:

 “Surely He (Messiah/Jesus) hath borne our griefs, and carried our sorrows: yet we did esteem (erroneously believed) Him stricken, smitten of God, and afflicted.
 But He was wounded for (or, by) our transgressions, He was bruised for (or, by) our iniquities: the chastisement of our peace was upon Him; and with His stripes (wounds) we are healed … He was oppressed, and He was afflicted (by us), yet He opened not His mouth: He is brought as a lamb to the slaughter, and as a sheep before her shearers is dumb, so He openeth not His mouth (He uttered no words against us).”
 (Isaiah 53:4, 5, 7)